by Dennis M. Myers, 03/24/2021

 She dropped to her knees and sat on her heels.
 "Call Wexler Station Security.
 Chief Geday."

-She heard the Minguard corporate jingle that was the local call tone.
+She heard the Minguard corporate jingle that served as the local call tone.

 "O'Connor, where have you been?"
 Geday sounded mildly annoyed.